heutelbeck/sapl-policy-engine/sapl-documentation/6_6_Flask.md

 Attribute-Based Access Control (ABAC) for Flask using SAPL (Streaming Attribute Policy Language).
 Provides decorator-driven policy enforcement with a constraint handler architecture for obligations, advice, and response transformation.

 The `sapl-flask` library integrates SAPL policy enforcement into Flask applications as a Flask extension.
-It wraps Flask's synchronous request model with an internal async bridge to communicate with the PDP, and supports streaming responses with Server-Sent Events for continuous authorization.
+Flask is WSGI and always synchronous, so the one-shot enforcement decorators run on the blocking enforcement core, which executes the view and its PDP communication off the event loop.
+The library also supports streaming responses with Server-Sent Events for continuous authorization.

 ### What is SAPL?